 If you have a disease listed in Schedule 1 and your work situation fits the description in Schedule 1, then WorkSafeBC will presume that your disease is occupational, unless proven otherwise.

 If you have a disease or disorder listed in Schedule 1, but your work situation is not the same as what is listed in Schedule 1, you can still make a claim for compensation.
 However, WorkSafeBC will not presume your disease is occupational.
-You need a written statement from your doctor or specialist saying that your work was a significant cause of the disease or disorder, and explaining why he or she thinks so.
+You need a written statement from your doctor or specialist saying that your work was a significant cause of the disease or disorder, and explaining why they think so.

 If your claim has been denied because your work does not fit the kind of work listed in Schedule 1, you may have good reasons for an appeal if your doctor can provide evidence that your job was most likely a significant cause of your disease.